xuetengcode/fold_parallax/README.md

 	- Button "X" (left hand): calibration based on your current position and orientation;

-	- Button "A" (right hand): next step (visualize the scene when blackout (static), enter data and go blackout when the scene is presented);
+	- Button "A" (right hand): next step - visualize the scene when blackout (static), or enter data and go blackout when the scene is presented);

 	- Button "B" (right hand): terminate the entire experiment when the scene is presented.